 YOUR NEXT STEP

-If you’re both feeling the strain in your relationship — and you’re open to exploring whether couples therapy could help — the next step is a consultation.
+If you’re both feeling the strain in your relationship and are open to exploring whether couples therapy could help, the next step is a consultation.

-The consultation gives the two of you a chance to:
+The consultation allows the two of you to:

 Meet with me together

-Get a sense of whether this work feels like a good fit
+Get a sense of whether this approach feels like the right fit

 You don’t need to have everything figured out before reaching out.
-You just need enough willingness to begin.
+You simply need enough willingness to begin.